yonghanjung/yonghanjung.github.io/_pages/prospective-students.md

 **A Mindset for Growth**

 Pursuing a PhD is fundamentally about growth—becoming a professional and independent researcher.
-An ideal candidate will already embody the qualities described in _Our Mindset_, and show a strong commitment to cultivating them throughout their training.
+An ideal candidate will already embody the qualities described in Our Mindset and show a strong commitment to cultivating them throughout their training, with the mentality to accept feedback openly and reflect on it promptly without feeling burdened.

+**Kindness and Respect**
+Joining this lab as a PhD student means not only being part of our group in the short term, but also becoming a colleague in the broader causal inference community for the long term.
+We therefore seek students who share the principle of kindness and respect—treating others with consideration, fostering a supportive and collaborative environment, and helping to build a lab culture where mutual respect is the foundation of our shared success.

 ---

-**If you are deeply curious about causality, equipped with strong foundations, and eager to grow as an independent researcher, you will find a home in the Causal Data Science Lab.**
+**If you are deeply curious about causality, grounded in strong foundations, and eager to grow as an independent researcher and colleague, you will find a supportive home in the Causal Data Science Lab.**